Kibalchish47/MathsEnJeans23/README.md

 ## The Problem
 ![Sujet](assets/Sujet%20Maths%20en%20Jeans%20(Le%20canard%20et%20le%20loup).jpeg)

 Translation:
+> Maths en Jeans - Topic 10.
+> The duck and the wolf.
+2022-2023
+> Gilles Bailly-Maître

+> A duck is at the center of a circular pond with a 10 m radius and a wolf at the edge.
+The duck can only fly from the edge of the pond, and the wolf can't swim.
+Both animals always move at a constant speed and never get tired.

+> If the duck swims at 1m/s and the wolf runs at 4m/s, will the duck be able to escape?

+> (Additional) What is the highest ratio (wolf speed/duck speed) at which the duck the duck reaches the edge of the pond before the wolf?

 ## The PowerPoint Presentation (in French)
 See the full presentation in the "The Canard et le Loup.pdf" file ("assets" folder).